Bounded Languages Described by GF(2)-grammars: Introduction

-Tying to the theme of connections between unambiguous and GF(2)-grammars, classical and parity nondeterminism can be seen as two different generalisations of unambiguous nondeterminism: if the number of accepting computations is $0$ or $1$, then it is positive (classical case) and odd (parity case) at the same time; the same is not true for larger numbers, of course.
+In a similar way, classical and parity nondeterminism can be seen as two different generalisations of unambiguous nondeterminism: if the number of accepting computations is in the set $\{0,1\}$, then it is positive (classical case) if and only if it is odd (parity case); the same is not true for larger numbers, of course.